dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 1. Confirm that **Authentication** is set to **No Authentication**.
 Select **Continue**.

-1. For a hosted Blazor WebAssembly experience, select the **ASP.NET Core hosted** checkbox.
+1. For a hosted Blazor WebAssembly experience, select the **ASP.NET Core Hosted** checkbox.

 1. In the **Project name** field, name the app `WebApplication1`.
 Select **Create**.